filakhtov/gentoo-use-docs/app-editors/vim.md

 This flag should only ever be toggled system-wide, e.g. as part of a SELinux-enabled Portage profile as it has too many implications.

+### sound
+Pass the `--enable-canberra` option to the configure script.
+Use the `libcanberra` library to provide an ability to play custom sounds when an action is impossible or task is complete.

+It is safe to disable this flag.

 ### tcl
 Pass the `--enable-tclinterp` option to the configure script.
 Enable a built-in Tcl language interpreter.
 Provide a `:tc` and a `:tcl` runtime commands.
 Support VIM scripting using a Tcl scripting language.